Where is Lake Fork?

 TPWD Fisheries Office: Old Henderson Hwy, Tyler, TX 75701, (903) 593-5077.

-All others same as statewide.
+All the others are the same as statewide.

 Comments: From the start, this was textbook fisheries management, including initial stocking before the lake filled, leaving most of the standing timber and filling in stages.
 Then, the fish were protected from over-harvest by a minimum length limit that became a "slot limit," to help make Fork the premiere trophy bass lake in Texas, perhaps in the nation.
 It has also been one of the top crappie and sunfish lakes.